davidclough/node/_documents/javascript-guide/javascript-guide.md

 	console.log(0 == null);		       // false.

-See [Comparison Operators & Equality](language-comparison-operators), further down, for more information on how values of different types are compared..
+See [Comparison Operators & Equality](#language-comparison-operators), further down, for more information on how values of different types are compared.

 #### Uses
 It is really only used for writing less cluttered code **but** in places where the user **knows** the context, e.g. a variable will only equal particular type(s) due to the structure of their code.